aunkenlabs/datacollector/azure-lib/README-table.md

 ## Known Limitations

-1. The entire Record Content is serialized as `UTF-8` strings and saved into a `payload` field on the table.
+1. The entire Record Content is serialized as `UTF-8` strings and saved into a `BinaryPayload` field on the table.
 We do not support custom fields at this release.